aman-ankur/friend-match-play/memory-bank/activeContext.md

 - **Memory Bank Initialization:** This is the first step in creating the Memory Bank.
 The `memory-bank` directory and the initial versions of `projectbrief.md` and `productContext.md` have just been created.
 - **Codebase Status (Inferred):** Based on the file structure, foundational UI components (`RoomCreation`, `GameRoom`, specific game modes like `GuessWhoIAm`, `HotTakes`, `ThisOrThat`, `ResultComparison`) and supporting elements (`useGameLogic` hook, `game.ts` types, `gameQuestions.ts`) appear to exist.
 The exact functionality and completeness of these components are yet to be fully assessed against the PRD.
+- **Gameplay Timer Fixes (Nov 2023):** Addressed significant bugs related to the round timer in `GameRoom.tsx`.
+    - Server now emits `roundComplete` when both players answer.
+    - Client handles `roundComplete` to stop the timer.
+    - Fixed timer not restarting or counting down correctly between rounds by correcting `useEffect` dependencies and state management logic in `GameRoom.tsx`.

 ## 3. Next Steps